jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

 # Adding Files to the Staging Area

-  To Add files to the staging area to prepare them for commit.
+  To add files to the staging area to prepare them for commit.
 You have several options:

   - To add all (the changed) files:
     ```